East Timor Travel Advice, Embassies & Tourist Offices

 You must have a visa to visit Timor-Leste for tourism.

-You will be issued a single-entry, 30-day tourism visa when you arrive at Presidente Nicolau Lobato International Airport in Dili, or Dili seaport.
-The visa costs 30 US dollars, payable in cash.
+You will be issued a single-entry tourism visa, valid for up to 30 days, when you arrive at Presidente Nicolau Lobato International Airport in Dili, or Dili seaport.
+The visa costs 30 US dollars, payable only in cash.

 Travelling to Oecussi overland

-If you plan to travel overland, rather than by ferry, to the exclave of Oecussi you’ll need to apply for an additional visa.
-You must show your round-trip ticket and complete the required forms at your nearest Timor-Leste embassy or consulate, or at the Office of the Ministry of the Interior in Dili, before you travel.
+If you plan to travel overland, rather than by ferry, to the exclave of Oecussi, you will need to apply for a separate visa on arrival.
+This visa is available at the Wini border checkpoint.
+Alternatively, you can apply for a visa for Oecussi in advance.
+To do this, you must show your round-trip ticket and complete the required forms at your nearest Timor-Leste embassy or consulate, or at the Office of the Ministry of the Interior in Dili, before you travel.

-If you’re entering Timor-Leste through Indonesia at the Atambua-Batugade border crossing, you’ll need to get a tourism visa in advance from a Timor-Leste embassy or consulate in either Denpasar or Kupang.
+If you’re entering Timor-Leste through Indonesia at the Atambua-Batugade border crossing, you can purchase a visa on entry.
+Alternatively, you can purchase a tourism visa in advance from a Timor-Leste embassy or consulate in either Denpasar or Kupang.
 These visas are usually single-entry and last for 30 days.

 See travel advice for Indonesia for more information.